medxiaorudan/SmartCustomerService/README.md

 # SmartCustomerService

-SmartCustomerService is a Retrieval-Augmented Generation (RAG) -powered GenAI application designed to enhance customer interactions by providing a platform where users can inquire about company-specific information.
+SmartCustomerService is a Retrieval-Augmented Generation (RAG) powered GenAI application designed to enhance customer interactions by providing a platform where users can inquire about company-specific information.
 Administrators can securely upload and manage company data, while users can select a company from a list and engage in informative conversations based on the provided details.
 Users can interact directly with a base Large Language Model (LLM) DeepSeek if no company information is available.

 ## Features